Goddard’s Rocket

 The Aggregat project

-Goddard’s 1919 publication, A Method of Reaching Extreme Altitudes, deeply influenced a young Wernher von Braun, who also studied Hermann Oberth’s seminal 1923 work, By Rocket into Planetary Space.
+Goddard’s 1919 publication, A Method of Reaching Extreme Altitudes, had a profound influence on a young Wernher von Braun, who also studied Hermann Oberth’s landmark 1923 work, By Rocket into Planetary Space.

-Interestingly, a loophole in the Treaty of Versailles excluded rocketry from the list of banned weapons in Germany, enabling von Braun to pursue his passion for rocket science.
-After earning a degree in mechanical engineering in 1932, he joined the Kummersdorf-West German Army Weapons Department, bringing with him a liquid propellant engine he had designed.
-However, the engine exploded during its first test.
+A loophole in the Treaty of Versailles excluded rocketry from the list of prohibited weapons, allowing Germany to pursue rocket research.
+After completing a degree in mechanical engineering in 1932, von Braun joined the German Army’s Weapons Department at Kummersdorf‑West, bringing with him a liquid‑propellant engine of his own design.
+Its first test ended in an explosion, underscoring the technical challenges ahead.

 A-1

-In early 1933, von Braun’s team rebuilt the engine and integrated it into the Aggregat-1 (A-1) rocket.
-The engine was housed inside the fuel tank, which used a mixture of 75% ethyl alcohol and 25% water to manage combustion temperature.
-Above this sat a liquid oxygen (LOX) tank and a nitrogen sphere to feed the propellants into the engine.
-By December, the engine had undergone static testing and was ready to fly, producing 660 pounds of thrust for up to 16 seconds.
-A gyroscope in the nose was intended to stabilise the flight, but testing with scaled models revealed flaws in this placement.
+In early 1933, von Braun’s team rebuilt the engine and integrated it into the Aggregat‑1 (A‑1) rocket.
+The engine was mounted within the fuel tank, which contained a mixture of 75 per cent ethyl alcohol and 25 per cent water to moderate combustion temperatures.
+Above this were a liquid oxygen (LOX) tank and a nitrogen sphere used to pressurise the propellants.
+By December, the engine had completed static testing and was ready for flight, producing 660 pounds of thrust for up to 16 seconds.
+A gyroscope installed in the nose was intended to provide stability, but scale‑model testing revealed significant flaws in this configuration.

-The A-1’s only launch attempt, on 21 December 1933, ended in an explosion due to vibration during ignition.
-The rocket never flew successfully.
+The A‑1’s only launch attempt, on 21 December 1933, ended in an explosion caused by vibration during ignition.
+The rocket never achieved a successful flight.

 A-1